Year 5 and 6 Teacher, Point Chevalier School

 “There’s a self-awareness and transparency in the teaching at AUT that’s really refreshing to see.
 I felt that my voice and my journey were important.
 I especially enjoyed participating in a noho marae with my classmates in our first year.
 That experience helped to build us as a team and a group of friends.

-“The teaching placements have been another highlight for me.
+“The teaching placements were another highlight for me.
 I had an amazing placement at Manurewa Intermediate School where I was working with top quality staff running a top quality school.
 I also loved my placement at Bucklands Beach Primary School where the kapahaka team includes almost half the school.”

 Advice for other students

-Now in the final year of his degree, Ngaariki has some great advice for other students considering studying education.
+Having completed his degree at the end of 2019, Ngaariki has some great advice for other students considering studying education.

 “My advice would be to get to know your lecturers, get involved and use your time at university to find out who you are.”